Cusco… and the altitude

 How to beat altitude sickness?

 There are no clear rules (or logic) to tell who will or will not have a reaction to high altitude.
-It may have something to do with your body condition or physique (some say regular runners may have a higher chance of reacting badly due to their high blood oxygen content, smokers may somehow adapt to the height better, but these are not scientifically or medically confirmed), but still, there is no guarantee of how you may react each time you ascend to a certain level.
+It may have something to do with your body condition or physique (some say regular runners may have a higher chance of reacting badly due to their high blood oxygen content, and smokers may somehow adapt to the height better, but these are not scientifically or medically confirmed), but still, there is no guarantee of how you may react each time you ascend to a certain level.
 For example, the locals in Cusco would pretty much accustomed to the height and don’t feel a thing, I met travelers on the tour or at the hostel who suffered badly, and I met people who were just… completely fine.
-Furthermore, even you have been to a place at a high altitude and you were fine, it doesn’t mean that you will also be fine the second time around.
+Furthermore, even if you have been to a place at a high altitude and you were fine, it doesn’t mean that you will also be fine the second time around.
 In the end, it’s all about how you cope with the environment.

 There isn’t really a “cure” for altitude sickness except descending to a lower elevation.
 Don’t exert yourself just because you feel fine stepping out of the plane, syndromes might appear a few hours after you landed, and it’s always important to be safe and sorry, especially when you are traveling to a foreign country.

 There are a few symptoms of altitude sickness – dizziness, lightheadedness, headaches, nausea, vomiting, diarrhea, difficulty breathing, and heart racing.
-There are a few tips (and yes, I did them too) to help you accustom to the altitude.
+There are a few tips (and yes, I did them too) to help you accustomed to the altitude.

 - Ascend slowly.
 Altitude is something that you could get used to.
 Most people usually travel to Cusco by flight, but give yourself a day or so to accustom to the altitude before reaching the higher ground.
 Acclimate at a lower altitude and ascend slowly.
 If you travel on road, you will probably get used to the altitude better.